Bible Meaning: Orient

 Cities within Asia included the famous seven churches of Revelation, as well as Miletus, Troas, Colosse and Hierapolis.
 Most of the the islands on the eastern side of the Aegean Sea, such as Lesbos, Chios, Samos, Cos, Rhodes and Patmos were considered a part of the province.

 Those from Asia were in Jerusalem on Pentecost in 30 A.D. when God poured out his spirit on more than 3,100 people (Acts 2).
 It was one of the five provinces the Apostle Paul focused most of his evangelism efforts during his thirty-five year ministry.
-Paul visited Asia during his second and third missionary journeys.
+Paul visited this Roman province during his second and third missionary journeys.

 Then there arose certain of the synagogue, which is called the synagogue of the Libertines, and Cyrenians, and Alexandrians, and of them of Cilicia and of Asia, disputing with Stephen.